drubinstein/pokerl/content/docs/chapter-3/running/index.md

 {{< /highlight >}}
 </div>

-This data technique also works for the events vector.
-Instead of representing every event flag as 1 byte, we send the entire events vector to the GPU, i.e., 1 byte held 8 flags.
-On the GPU, and performed a similar shift and mask!
-Fast decompression of over 2000 event flags.
+This data technique can also be applied to the events vector.
+Instead of representing every event flag as 1 byte, we send the packed events vector to the GPU, i.e., 1 byte held 8 flags.
+On the GPU, we perform a similar shift and mask, enabling fast decompression of over 2,000 event flags.

 ## A Good Vectorized Env is Worth its Weight in Gold

-In between the emulator and the model, we had code managing a vectorized environment.
 A vectorized environment runs many copies of the same environments in parallel.
 Originally, we used the library [Stable Baselines 3](https://stable-baselines3.readthedocs.io/en/master/).
 It’s a great library for prototyping with RL, but it handles env vectorization suboptimally.
 SB3 will wait for all environments to finish their current step before calling the next step.

 In early 2024, we adopted PufferLib from PufferAI.
 PufferLib provides an asynchronous vectorized environment implementation.
 Our PufferLib-based implementation collects data from environments until enough examples have been collected.
-Once enough examples have been collected, a few epochs of training occurs.
+Once enough examples have been collected, a new policy is trained before returning to data collection.

-## Good Hyperparameters can mean faster training
+## Good Hyperparameters can Mean Faster Training

 The last dimension for a faster training experience isn’t making the overall iteration time faster, but improving sample efficiency.
-Once we had a game winning model, we spent over a month sweeping hyperparameter to find parameters that would produce a winning run in the fastest amount of time.
-Hyperparameters define any configurable part of the system.
-These are parameters that are not intended to be learned.
+Once we had a game winning model, we spent over a month sweeping hyperparameters to find parameters that would produce a winning run in the fastest amount of time.
+Hyperparameters define any configurable part of the system that are not intended to be learned.

 Most hyperparameter sweep libraries will optimize for a single metric, such as reward.
 We wanted to optimize for reward with a time penalty.
 [CARBS from Imbue](https://github.com/imbue-ai/carbs) is a *cost-aware* hyperparameter sweep tool.
-With proper hyperparameters, we reduced a single training run (that uses scripts) from 2 days to 7 hours.
+With proper hyperparameters, we reduced a single training run (that uses scripts) from 1 day to 7 hours.
 A nearly 7x reduction in training time.

 <div style="text-align: center; ">